wiseman-timelord/DisableSatanInside-10/README.md

 ### Features
 - Glorified menu with simple interface.
 - Admin and OS, check at start.
+- Confirmations of each modification.
-- Pause at end of Enable/Disable
+- Pause at end of Enable/Disable for review.

 ### Preview
 ```